 Why we chose it: A favored lighting brand also offers heirloom-inspired hardware to dress up your front door.

-You can bring a unique detail to your keyed entryway handle set with a porcelain knob by Schoolhouse.
+Another alternative way to bring unique details to your keyed entryway is with a porcelain knob by Schoolhouse.
 The Freeport collection is available in a large or small backplate set, and both provide dead-bolt protection, the latter in the form of a thumb turn.
-Although made from solid brass, the satin nickel is a timeless take designed to withstand the elements that your door is often subjected to, whether it be rain, wind, snow, or sleet.
+Although made from solid brass, the satin nickel finish is a timeless take designed to withstand the elements that your door is often subjected to, whether it be rain, wind, snow, or sleet.
 The porcelain feature is not only a visually interesting element but one that’s inherently durable.